beginna/bergfex-OnlyMap/README.md

 # bergfex OnlyMap
 One mouse click to show bergfex map in full screen.

-This small extension simplifies opening the map on the bergfex website.
+This small browser extension simplifies opening the map on the bergfex website.
 With one mouse click, the bergfex map is opened in full screen without additional layers and themes.

 ## What bergfex OnlyMap does
 ★ opens bergfex map in full screen